modusami/JobFinderEnhanced/README.md

 Submitted by: **Michael-Andre Odusami**

-This web app: **is a large database / dashboard consisting of jobsto search for**
+This web app: **is a large database / dashboard consisting of different tech jobs to search for using an API to display each job**

 Time spent: **3** hours spent in total

+## How to run
+start npm run dev,
+start node server.js,
+needed to create server due to API issues

 ## Required Features